 According to a recent study published in Environmental Science & Technology, over 90% of salt brands sampled around the globe were found to contain microplastics, with the highest number coming from salt sourced in Asia.
-Studies of salt brands gobally revealed plastic contamination highest in sea salt, followed by lake salt, then rock salt, indicating the levels of plastic pollution in the respective areas where the salt was sourced.
+Plastic contamination was highest in sea salt, followed by lake salt, then rock salt, indicating the levels of plastic pollution in the respective environments.

 Last year Greenpeace along with the Break Free From Plastic Coalition released a report naming Coca-Cola, PepsiCo, and Nestlé as among the most frequent companies whose packaging relies on the single-use plastics that pollute our oceans and waterways globally.
 If current plastic use remains unchecked scientists project a greater volume of plastic in the ocean than fish by the year 2050.